daplf/PokemonBDSPAutoMusic/README.md

 ## Usage

+If you have no dev experience, take a look at [this guide](https://github.com/daplf/PokemonBDSPAutoMusic/wiki/Beginner-Setup-Guide).
+Otherwise, carry on.

 You need Java 11+ to use the tool.
 You can then download the [latest release](https://github.com/daplf/PokemonBDSPAutoMusic/releases) (the JAR file) and run:

 ```